ippanelcom/Edge-Document/docs/auth/index.md

 Authentication is required for all API endpoints in the IPPanel Edge API.
 This section covers all authentication-related endpoints including login, token management, and password recovery.

+### ℹ️ Important Note

+You only need to use the authentication endpoints in this section if you are a reseller and plan to implement the registration/login flow inside your own system.

+If you are just a regular user of the platform and simply want to use the APIs for your own account, you don’t need to implement this section.
+Instead, you can authenticate using an API key.

+#### To generate an API key:

+- Log in to your user panel.

+- Navigate to Developers → Access Keys.

+- Create your access key and use it for API requests.

 ## Base URL

 All authentication endpoints use the base URL: `https://edge.ippanel.com/v1`